-- Turn off your phone
+- Turn off your phone before Drug Court

 - Be quiet and pay attention

 - No sleeping

-- Dress appropriately; no hats, sunglasses, clothes with drug or alcohol references or gang symbols, or clothes that show your underwear
+- Dress appropriately; no hats, sunglasses, clothes with drug or alcohol logos or gang symbols, or clothes that show your underwear

-- ★ Be supportive of your fellow participants, encourage them with applause.

-- Speak up when the Judge is talking to you.

-- ★ Stay seated in courtroom during the whole DUI Court hearing, unless the Judge excuses you.
-Visit the restroom before court.
+- ★ Be supportive of your fellow participants, encourage them with applause. - ★ Speak up when the Judge is talking to you. - ★ Stay seated in courtroom during the whole Drug Court hearing, unless the Judge excuses you.

-DUI COURT RULES
+DRUG COURT RULES

-★ Follow all directions of the DUI Court Team
+★ Follow all directions of the Drug Court Team